So you’re going to be (or recently became) a new father! Congrats!

 “The unconditional love developed subtly over time.”

-Many new or expecting fathers feel like there’s supposed to be a thunderbolt moment when they first hold their child.
+Many expecting or new fathers feel like there’s supposed to be a thunderbolt moment when they first hold their child.
 And while sometimes there is, sometimes it’s just the first step of a long journey.
 What matters is that you accept that whatever you feel in those early moments is okay.

 For me, one of the hardest parts was expectations about how I should feel.
 “Being a parent changes you,” everyone says.
 And that’s true but what I didn’t appreciate is that it can take time.
 The heavens didn’t open the first time I held my daughter; I mostly just felt overwhelmed by the whole experience.
 The unconditional love developed far more subtly over time and at first I worried that something was wrong with me. –Ian